 So you may be thinking “that’s a huge shift”, and in many ways it has been, but in other ways not so much.
 Simply put, as a computer professional I diagnosed computer systems, and now I diagnose human systems.
 The work and tools required to diagnose and fix the system are different, but now I get to use my analytical mind to solve problems while making a big difference in the lives of my patients.
 I love my job because I love helping others feel better.
 I want to help as many people as I can to feel better and enjoy life.

 Another reason I love my job is because I am a lifelong learner.
 I love learning new stuff, and boy do I have my hands full with Chinese Medicine!
 A traditional medicine that’s thousands of years old practiced all over the world in a variety of ways means a lifetime of studying and learning.
 Since formal schooling, I have learned from some great teachers including Dr. Arnaud Versluys who has spent many years in China studying and translating the notes of his teacher and his teachers teacher.
 Two years of coursework, and continuing clinical observation with him expanded my knowledge of using the pulses to diagnose illness and guide the prescription of herbal medicine.
 I’ve also learned from Japanese master acupuncturist Anryu Iwashina (aka Dr. Bear) the Japanese technique of Acupuncture called “teishin”, which uses a needle that is not inserted into the skin.
 I frequently use this technique with children.
 If you are squeamish about needles, you just have to let me know that you prefer this form of needling.
 Eileen Han taught me about the Balance Method of Dr. Tan that is absolutely fabulous for all kinds of pain, digestive issues and more.
-And last, but not least is David Toone, a highly skilled Acupuncturist and Herbalist that I worked and studied with for several years.
-I am grateful to them all for expanding my knowledge and ability to help others be well.
+David Toone, a highly skilled Acupuncturist and Herbalist that I worked and studied with for several years helped me get my start.
+I’ve studied orthopedic acupuncture, Chinese Medicine for Women’s Health, neuro-functional acupuncture, the treatment of Lyme Disease, Fibromyalgia, Chronic Fatigue, and other chronic illness.
+And more.
+I am grateful to my teachers for expanding my knowledge and ability to help others be well.
 My learning continues and will for the foreseeable future.

 I hold a Bachelors degree in Business Administration and Master’s Diploma in Acupuncture, and am licensed to practice Acupuncture in the State of Georgia.
 A graduate of the Jung Tao School of Classical Chinese Medicine, I’ve taken and passed the national acupuncture board exams and am nationally board certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).

-I practice acupuncture in Peachtree City, Ga. serving Fayette and Coweta counties in Georgia.
+I practice acupuncture in Peachtree City, Ga. serving Fayette, Coweta and surrounding counties in Georgia.

 Nutrition and Wellness Consultant